joshalvarado99/trystero/content/posts/words-hold-worlds.md

 The words available to you determine what you can perceive; even something as seemingly objective as color.
 The Himba people of Namibia have no distinct word for "blue" but five different words for shades of green.
 When tested, they struggle to identify a blue square among green ones, yet can instantly spot subtle green variations invisible to English speakers.
 Russian speakers, with separate words for light blue ("goluboy") and dark blue ("siniy"), perceive these as fundamentally different colors; not shades of the same one.
 They can distinguish between these blues faster and more accurately than English speakers, for whom "blue" is blue.

 These aren't just vocabulary differences; brain scans show actual perceptual variations.
-The color boundaries that seem so natural to you are arbitrary impositions of your particular linguistic infection[^1] .
+The color boundaries that seem so natural to you are arbitrary impositions of your particular linguistic infection.[^1]

 What chromatic realities remain invisible to you because your language hasn't named them?
 To press that thought further: what thoughts are impossible for you to think because your language has no pathway to them?
 What realities are invisible to you because your linguistic parasite didn't evolve the sensory apparatus to detect them?

-#### FOOTNOTE:
-[^1] For a deeper exploration of how language shapes perception, see: Thalberg, I. & Wen, L. _Spectral Cognition: Language, Color, and the Edges of Perception_ (Aporia Press, 1994).
+[^1]: For a deeper exploration of how language shapes perception, see: Thalberg, I. & Wen, L. _Spectral Cognition: Language, Color, and the Edges of Perception_ (Aporia Press, 1994).
 Drawing on cross-linguistic studies and cognitive neuroscience, the authors argue that language doesn’t merely label reality, it structures the perceptual fields in which reality becomes available.
 Their concept of “linguistic gating” proposes that the presence or absence of specific lexical categories modulates the brain’s attentional schema, determining what is foregrounded or rendered invisible.
 Thalberg reportedly abandoned the project shortly after publication, citing "recurring color hallucinations" and an inability to perceive the color blue without also hearing a low, mechanical hum.

+---